developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

 * What is IAC(Infrastructure As Code) principle ?
 * What is Terraform ?
 * What is Terraform Cloud ?
-* How can you write a terraform configuration files ?
 * What is Ansible ?
 * What is Ansible Roles ?
-* How can you write a playbook to automate the installation of the K3s cluster ?
 * Hands On

 # Which audience are we targeting ?